GoogleCloudPlatform/cloud-logging-data-source-plugin/README.md

 ### Generate a JWT file & Assign IAM Permissions

-1. If you don't have gcp project, add a new gcp project. [link](https://cloud.google.com/resource-manager/docs/creating-managing-projects#console)
+1. If you don't have a GCP project, add a new GCP project. [link](https://cloud.google.com/resource-manager/docs/creating-managing-projects#console)
 2. Open the [Credentials](https://console.developers.google.com/apis/credentials) page in the Google API Console
 3. Click **Create Credentials** then click **Service account**
 4. On the Create service account page, enter the Service account details
-5. On the `Create service account` page, fill in the `Service account details` and then click `Create and Continue`
+5. Fill in the `Service account details` and then click `Create and Continue`
 6. On the `Grant this service account access to project` section, add the `Logs Viewer` role and `Logs View Accessor` role under `Logging` to the service account.
 Click `Done`
 7. In the next step, click the service account you just created.
 Under the `Keys` tab and select `Add key` and `Create new key`
 8. Choose key type `JSON` and click `Create`.
 A JSON key file will be created and downloaded to your computer